Sunday, March 31, 2024

 My daughter has a podcast called Live from Suckville in which she interviewed me about my concussion last June, which was still early in my recovery.
 If you want to listen to it, it is Episode 9 on this website: https://soundcloud.com/user-168118630

-I also went to a speech and language therapist in March because I noticed I had trouble finding words sometimes when speaking.
-After two hours of tests, I was relieved to learn I don't have brain damage and my trouble with words had to do with cognitive fatigue.
-Cognitive fatigue is caused by my brain being exhausted and depleted of energy, which significantly slowed down my recovery.
-My brain was trying to heal damaged areas at the same time it was trying to function normally by rerouting around these damaged areas.
-Doing additional work like this takes a lot of energy and if I tried to "push through", I ended up totally exhausted and couldn't think or concentrate.
-To correct this, I made it a habit to periodically evaluate my energy level.
-If it was low, I needed to take a break--for me that meant performing diaphragmatic breathing and neck exercises--to restore my energy level and then go on with what I was doing.
-I also stopped multitasking, which was a quick way to exhaust myself and, at the same time, not do a very good job with what I managed to get done.
-Which explains why I'm now on the third revision of a manuscript that is not even finished yet!!
+I also went to a speech and language therapist because I sometimes had trouble finding words when speaking.
+After two hours of tests, I was relieved to learn I don't have cognitive brain damage and my trouble with words probably was caused by cognitive fatigue.
+My brain was spinning all the time, causing it to be exhausted and depleted of energy, which significantly slowed down my recovery.
+At the same time, my brain was trying to function normally and heal by rerouting around damaged areas.
+Doing additional work like this takes a lot of energy and if I tried to "push through," I ended up totally exhausted and couldn't think or concentrate.

-So, I can see in 3-D now, I no longer have headaches, I can concentrate a lot better than before and I can go shopping with ease--as long as the music isn't too loud and the store isn't too crowded.
-Which brings me to one more problem I haven't solved yet: noise sensitivity.
-Beginning in late February, my husband and I have been traveling, which means going out to eat.
-And I noticed noisy restaurants put me into a panic because I can't filter out background noises from regular noises.
-Loud music, talking, silverware clattering on plates, bright lights and movement all jumble together and overload my senses, making me very anxious.
-I've had to run out of restaurants several times just to get somewhere quiet.
-Through trial and error, asking restaurant staff to turn their music down or seat me in their quietest corner and at a side table with my back to the wall so all the noise will come from one direction helps quite a bit.
-Otherwise I can't handle it.
-I made an appointment with the speech and language therapist next week for suggestions about ways to overcome this.
-I'm especially worried because we are planning a family trip to the UK in mid-July.
+In late February, my husband and I started traveling again, which meant going out to eat.
+That was when I noticed that noisy restaurants put me into a panic because I couldn't filter out background noises from regular noises or tell where they were coming from.
+Loud music, talking, silverware clattering on plates, bright lights and movement all jumbled together and overloaded my senses, making me very anxious.
+I had to run out of restaurants several times just to get to somewhere quiet.
+I had to ask restaurant staff to turn their music down or seat me in their quietest corner and at a side table with my back to the wall so that all the noise would come from one direction.
+Otherwise I couldn't handle it.

 Which brings me full circle: I still can't smell anything.
 It's hard to explain how losing this sense impacts my daily life.
 It's a sense we take for granted; until it's gone.
 So going out to eat, which is such an important part of socializing, especially when traveling, is now more of an ordeal than anything else.
 And the smell of roses or the rain or baking bread or brewing coffee has to be remembered rather than reinforced.
 Because I don't get the "whole picture" now, everyday life is harder to remember and always seems like something is missing.
 Cooking dinner has become cooking for others, not for me.
-I have protein smoothies every morning for breakfast because the cold temperature and smooth, thick mouthfeel is more rewarding than something I can't taste, may not agree with me or has a displeasing mouthfeel.
-Lunch is whatever I can grab to satisfy my hunger and dinner is what agrees with me.
-I've lost about five pounds because I don't eat sweets anymore except ice cream or gelato, which gives me that cold, velvety mouthfeel as well as sweetness.
-But cake, pie, cookies . . .
-Why eat all those empty calories if I can't taste them?
-I can taste dark chocolate, though, especially when I melt it in my mouth.

-What I have learned from this experience is that it could have been much worse.
+What I have learned from this experience so far is that it could have been much worse.
 Also, I have a wonderful husband and family who support me, a beautiful peaceful place to live in and good friends.
 How could I ask for more??

 Wednesday, August 3, 2022